-Allow the parents to have the final word so Jonny doesn’t sign his mom up to make a four-hour casserole.
+Allow the parents to have the final word so Johnny’s mom doesn’t have to spend four hours making a casserole.
 It happens!

 33. First choice for electives

-With electives, it’s sometimes hard to snag those seats; they fill up quickly, especially for classes that have a reputation for being fun.
-We have a solution: Offer a PBS reward that gives students first dibs at signing up.
+With electives, it’s sometimes hard to snag those seats.
+They fill up quickly, especially for classes that have a reputation for being fun.
+We have a solution: offer a PBIS reward that gives students first dibs at signing up.

 Make PBIS rewards happen

-We get it, PBIS rewards take serious brainpower.
-But if you have a plan and loads of options available at your fingertips, you’ll jam out that first tier with style.
+We get it, a PBIS rewards system takes serious brainpower.
+But if you have a plan and loads of options at your fingertips, you’ll jam out that first tier with style!

 Photo: Google Edu